- Dante’s treatment of sodomy continues to run counter to the cultural norm

 The newly-minted wealthy of Florence were perhaps more threatening to Dante, with respect to his personal status, than the older aristocracy.
 His own social position as a member of a non-wealthy family that claimed noble antecedents was rather precarious, and it must have been difficult for Dante, the greatly ambitious scion of a somewhat marginal family, to watch the speedy rise of pretentious insurgents.

 Adding to Dante’s sensitivity to the “nuova gente” would be the decline of his family’s fortunes, traced by Enrico Faini in “Ruolo sociale e memoria degli Alighieri prima di Dante,” cited in Coordinated Reading.
 As Faini shows, Dante’s ancestors had achieved aristocratic status in the time of Cacciaguida and Alighiero I, while Dante’s branch of the family lost noble standing in the succeeding decades.
-The circumstances of Dante’s marriage to Gemma Donati, who brought a very small dowry into her marriage (see Chabot, cited in Coordinated Reading), are also worth considering in this context:
+The circumstances of Dante’s marriage to Gemma Donati, as discussed by Isabelle Chabot (cited in Coordinated Reading), are also worth considering in this context.
+Despite her lineage, Gemma Donati brought a very small dowry into her marriage:

 Lui era figlio di un mediocre campsor; lei, certo, apparteneva a una famiglia dell’antica aristocrazia cittadina.
 Ma se il padre di lei, Manetto Donati, non era in grado di sborsare più di 200 lire per darla in sposa, evidentemente condivideva con Alighiero la stessa mediocritas.
 (Chabot, “Il matrimonio di Dante,” p.
 10).